Cannabis Delivery Service Compliance Concerns

 - Texas: Texas only allows low-THC products to be offered for a strict set of serious ailments.
 Delivery is not permitted.

-- Utah: Medical marijuana delivery services are permitted in Utah.
+- Utah: Medical marijuana delivery services are permitted in Utah by licensed couriers or a pharmacy licensee with a home delivery designation to a cardholder.

-- Vermont: Medical and recreational use are permitted but marijuana delivery is not.
+- Vermont: Medical and recreational use are permitted.
+Medical delivery is allowed but recreational delivery is not.

-- West Virginia: Medical marijuana is available but may only be delivered by a caregiver.
+- West Virginia: Medical marijuana is available but may only be delivered by a caregiver, not by a medical marijuana establishment.

 - Wisconsin: Marijuana is illegal to possess or sell.
-Miwalkee has moved to reduce possession fines.
+Milwaukee has moved to reduce possession fines.
 Delivery is not available.

 - Wyoming: Possession and sale of marijuana are illegal in Wyoming.